-Kristin Berberich studied English and German Philology as well as German as a Foreign Language with a focus on linguistics at Heidelberg University.
-After working at the University of Auckland and teaching German at the University of Otago, New Zealand, and Mannheim University, she returned to the English Department at Heidelberg University where, in 2014, she joined Prof. Busse’s team who work on compiling and building a multimodal corpus to analyze place-making strategies in Brooklyn, New York.
-Following her growing interest in urban linguistics, she worked on the discursive reclamation of the Boston Marathon in 2013/2014 for her master’s thesis, which she completed in 2016.
-Her research interests lie in the realm of sociolinguistics, urban linguistics, corpus linguistics, gender studies.
+Kristin Berberich studied English, German Philology and German as a Foreign Language with a focus on linguistics at Heidelberg University.
+After working at the University of Auckland and teaching German at the University of Otago, New Zealand, and Mannheim University, she returned to the English Department at Heidelberg University where, in 2014, she joined Prof Beatrix Busse’s team to compile and build a multimodal corpus to analyze place-making strategies in Brooklyn, New York.
+Following her growing interest in urban linguistics, she completed her master’s thesis in 2016 with an analysis of the discursive reclamation of the Boston Marathon.
+Her research interests lie in the realm of sociolinguistics, discourse analysis, corpus linguistics, and gender studies.

 Elizabeth Corrao-Billeter, a native to Ohio, studied psychology, art, and English literature at Ursuline College (B.A.) and English literature and composition at the University of Akron (M.A.) before earning a certificate in Teaching English as a Foreign Language from INTESOL Worldwide and relocating to Heidelberg in 2013.
 Since 2008, she has held editorial roles at various research institutions and private publishers such as Cleveland Clinic, Wolters Kluwer, EMBO Press, Heidelberg University Clinic, and Simmons University.
 She has taught English conversation and academic writing at the University of Heidelberg, and was a writing consultant at the university’s Academic Writing Support office from 2013 to 2016.
 She was also a member of the founding editorial team at Heidelberg University Publishing (heiUP), a DFG-funded Open Access humanities publishing project, where she helped to produce numerous articles, monographs, and edited volumes for the book series “Heidelberg Studies on Transculturality” and “Transcultural Research” (Springer), as well as the Open Access e-journal Transcultural Studies.
 In January 2017, an article she co-wrote on the experience of founding heiUP was featured in The Journal of Scholarly Publishing.